Adityakandulna/Customer_Behavior_Analysis/README.md

 We also discovered that only 27% of customers are subscribed, but these subscribers tend to spend differently than non-subscribers.
 Interestingly, customers who use discounts aren't always bargain hunters — many of them still spend above the average amount, showing that discounts can attract quality customers without hurting revenue.

 Most products receive solid review ratings around 3.75, and there's a clear group of loyal customers (those with 10+ previous purchases) who keep coming back.
 Shipping preferences vary, but understanding which types lead to higher purchases can help streamline operations

+# Business Recommendations
+Based on the data, here are a few practical recommendations.
+Start by rewarding  loyal customers — those with more than 10 purchases.
+A simple loyalty program or early access to sales can go a long way in keeping them engaged.
+Also, let  top-rated products shine by featuring them on your homepage and in marketing campaigns — people trust good reviews, so use them to your advantage.

+ Discount strategy is actually working well, since customers who use discounts still spend above average.
+Keep offering them, but experiment with different amounts or bundle deals to maximize value.
+When it comes to marketing, focus on Middle-aged and Young Adult customers — they're driving most of our revenue, so tailor our messaging to what matters to them.

+ There's also a golden opportunity to convert repeat buyers into subscribers.
+Customers with more than five purchases are already hooked — a simple "subscribe and save" offer could turn them into steady, long-term revenue.
+Finally, don't overlook shipping options.
+If Express or Next Day Air customers tend to spend more, highlight those options at checkout to encourage higher spending